vladigleba/vladigleba.github.io/posts/prophecy/millennium.md

 > And the *earth was without form, and void*; and *darkness* was upon the face of the deep.
 {% ct 'Genesis 1:2' %}

-The earthquake and hailstorm at Jesus’ second coming will return the earth to its original state&mdash;a dark and disorganized place unsuitable for life.
+The earthquake and hailstorm at Jesus’ second coming will return the earth to its original state—a dark and disorganized place unsuitable for life.

 ## What do the saved do in heaven?